Archive

 Profile

-Former Managing Director of Mitsubishi Jisho Design Inc.
+Former Director and Senior Managing Executive Officer Mitsubishi Jisho Design Inc.

 Masao Toyoizumi